-- 1. Get the first candidate, introduce yourself and get their name (including correct pronunciation), and then take him/her to the interview room.
+- 1. Invite the first candidate to the interview, introduce yourself and ask their name (including correct pronunciation), and then take them to the interview room.
 Show them where to sit. - 2.
 Introduce the candidate to the panel and ask the panel members to introduce themselves. - 3.
-Explain to the candidate the following: - 1. number of questions - 2. allotted interview time - 3. there will be time at the end for the candidate to ask questions of the panel if they didn't use all of their allowed time. - 4.
+Explain to the candidate the following: - 1. number of questions - 2. allotted interview time - 3. there will be time at the end for the candidate to ask questions of the panel. - 4.
 Begin Interview - 5.
 After interview, ask the candidate if he/she has any questions for the panel.
 Watch out!
 This close to the 'finish line" panel members may relax and, being off guard, say something inappropriate or promise something not theirs to promise.
 You should actively listen and interrupt if necessary. - 6.
 Thank the candidate for their time and interest and show them to the door. - 7.
-Provide the candidate with the GLENN COUNTY CONVICTION RECORD form, along with the attached stamped envelope.
-Inform the candidate that they are to complete the form and return by mail to the Personnel Department.
-Note in some cases, applicants have already completed this form. - 8.
+Provide all candidates with the GLENN COUNTY BACKGROUND AUTHORIZATION form.
+Inform the candidate that they are to sign the form and return it to a department staff member.
+(Note the Department will designate a staff member). - 8.
 Return to the interview room immediately and direct the panel to score or finalize their notes for the last candidate and to prepare for the next candidate.